 - the name, title and signature of a director and the company secretary

 - where the company only has one director, the name and signature of that director in conjunction with written indication that the company has only one director (that is, sole director).

 Where the owner is a body corporate, the following is required:

-- a copy of the minute of an ordinary resolution of the body corporate consenting to the proposal (that is, minutes of meeting where proposal was adopted).
+- a copy of the minute, stamped with the relevant body corporate seal, of an ordinary resolution of the body corporate consenting to the proposal (that is, minutes of meeting where proposal was adopted).

 Land owned by Council

 If your application includes Council owned land, owner's consent from Council will be required.
 Complete the owner's consent online form.

 For more information about owner's consent to include Council owned land, please email email@example.com.

 - leased - the lessor of the land must give owner's consent